Eugenio-Liso/video-classification-3d-cnn-pytorch/benchmark/prediction_times/README.md

 ```

 The `json_with_exec_times` is an output of the prediction phase.
 It can contain more than one prediction per video.
-`max_videos_rows` specifies how many charts will be displayed in a row
+`max_videos_rows` specifies how many charts will be displayed in a row.

+# Caveat

+Unfortunately, this script will not work properly unless you have a small number of input videos.